 Reparations Are Due

-The City began incurring this debt with its earliest non-native settlers, who brought their enslaved Africans.
+The City and County began incurring this debt with their earliest non-native settlers, who brought their enslaved Africans.
 Enslaved labor was used to build infrastructure and our local economy – everything from the Buncombe Turnpike to the hotel industry.
 After emancipation, promises made during reconstruction were not fulfilled.
 The criminalization of Black people led to unfair arrests with Black convict labor and lives sacrificed to build the railroad that expanded our economy even further.

 Photo courtesy of Terry Ruscin, local history author and Hendersonville Times-News columnist.